centreon/centreon-documentation/versioned_docs/version-22.04/security/user-data-storage/gdpr-compliance.md

 ## Backup

 Centreon provides a Centreon data extraction module to allow the implementation of a backup policy of the monitoring data.
-Centreon strongly recommends to activate this module and especially to export the backup on a third-party server.
+Centreon strongly recommends to activate this module and especially to export the backup on another server.